 Research and development of cryogenic detector standards

-The following detector standards are in development.
-A BIB-Trap detector is being developed using arsenic-doped silicon detectors in a trapping configuration to attain a flat spectral response and overall quantum efficiency greater than 98% over the 4 to 28 micrometer spectral range.
-A pico-watt ACR (pW-ACR) is being developed as an absolute cryogenic radiometer (ACR) able to calibrate 1 pW of optical power with 0.1% uncertainty.
+A Blocked-Impurity Band (BIB)-Trap detector is being developed using arsenic-doped silicon detectors in a trapping configuration to attain a flat spectral response and overall quantum efficiency greater than 98% over the 4 to 28 micrometer spectral range.
+A pico-watt ACR (pW-ACR) is being developed to calibrate 1 pW of optical power with 0.1% uncertainty.
 The new radiometer will be nearly 10,000 times more sensitive than the present ACRs at the LBIR facility yet have nearly the same response time.
 Finally, in collaboration with the NIST Boulder laboratories, we are developing compact monolithic ACRs based upon carbon nanotube absorbers and temperature sensors capable of high speed photo-response out to 200 µm wavelength.

 Transfer standard radiometers

-A BMDO transfer radiometer (BXR) and a missile defense transfer standard radiometer (MDXR) were developed to provide on-site calibration support for infrared test chambers that are too large to deliver to NIST.
-The BXR is a filter radiometer, and is calibrated against an ACR at the LBIR facility before being transported to a customer’s location.
-By transferring the calibration to the output of infrared collimators, NIST traceability is established for the customer’s test chambers.
+Two portable transfer-standard radiometers, the BMDO Transfer Radiometer (BXR) and the Missile Defense Transfer Radiometer (MDXR) were developed to provide on-site calibration support for infrared test chambers located at customer facilities.
+By transferring the calibration to the output of infrared collimators, NIST traceability is established for the customer's test chambers.
 The BXR is a filter radiometer covering the 3 µm to 14 µm spectral range over 10 filter bands.
-The MDXR has the same capabilities as the BXR, but is also equipped with a cryogenic Fourier transform spectrometer (FTS) to spectrally resolve the infrared beam from 2 micrometers to 30 micrometers.
-The LBIR facility is equipped with an IR Collimator that produces a 10 cm diameter IR collimated beam with a divergence below milliradian to calibrate these transfer standard radiometers.
+The MDXR has the same capabilities as the BXR, but is also equipped with a cryogenic Fourier transform spectrometer (FTS) to spectrally resolve the infrared beam from 2 µm to 30 µm.
+The LBIR facility is equipped with an IR Collimator that produces a 10 cm diameter IR collimated beam sub-milliradian divergence to calibrate these transfer standard radiometers.
 An ACR is used to calibrate the collimated beam., and this calibrated beam is then used to calibrate the BXR and MDXR.